 Stamp duty thresholds in England

-Purchasing a property sold at £125,000 or higher will require a certain amount of stamp duty land tax to be paid.
+Until 30th June 2021, purchasing a property sold at £500,001 or higher will require a certain amount of stamp duty land tax to be paid.
 This figure is calculated on a percentage of the cost of a property, with the rate payable changing as it passes through certain thresholds.

 If you already own a home and are purchasing a second property for Buy to Let purposes or as a holiday home, then stamp duty differs here again too.
-In April 2016, the stamp duty laws were changed for investors or people who own more than one property, This means they have to pay an additional 3% stamp duty on any purchase, other than their main home.
-However, if they subsequently sell the original property within 3 years they can then apply to have the additional 3% refunded.
+This means you'll have to pay an additional 3% stamp duty on any purchase, other than your main home.
+However, if you subsequently sell the original property within 3 years you can then apply to have the additional 3% refunded.